szczyglis-dev/py-gpt/README.md

 - `Use native API function calls`: If enabled, the application will use native API function calls instead of the internal pygpt format and the command prompts will not be used.
 Autonomous agent mode only.
 Default: False.

 - `Use the Responses API in Agent mode`: Use Responses API instead of ChatCompletions API in Agent (autonomous) mode.
 OpenAI models only.
-Default: False.
+Default: True.

 *Experts*